 On July 23, 2019, Council approved funding for the construction of a quad diamond facility in the Langdon Joint Use Site.
 Rocky View County has been managing the construction of the facility and anticipates an opening for summer 2021.
 As the facility nears completion, determining the appropriate operational model for this amenity is required.
 An independent consultant was engaged to complete a situational analysis to review the operational and maintenance requirements of the facility, and to recommend an appropriate facility operational model.
-The Consultant has prepared a report for RGC's consideration.
+The Langdon Quad Diamonds Operating Model Assessment Study was prepared for RGC's consideration.